StructureFold2/StructureFold3/README.md

 threshold value (default 1%) of the entire file to determine the columns to report.

++ rtsc_specificity has been reworked into sf3_rtsc_specificity.
+Input
+options have been harmonized with the newer modules, and the output file is more consistently organized.

 ## Upcoming Changes

 + Manual will be worked on, easier to import modules will come first.